2021 Cyprus Tax Diary

 - Companies that have inventory must perform an annual stock take around the year-end.

-Within timeframe specified by Inland Revenue
+Within the timeframe specified by Inland Revenue

 - Submission of information that has been requested in writing by the Inland Revenue.